macalinao/ian-website/content/posts/2020-12-20-understanding-compound-protocols-interest-rates.md

 If you enjoyed this post and/or would like to hear more, please leave a comment below!

 [^1]: Source: [Compound whitepaper](https://compound.finance)
+[^2]: According to [proposal 31](https://compound.finance/governance/proposals/31), the Reserve Factor is a percentage of the borrowers paid interest which can be used by the governance or act as an insurance against borrower default which protects all the suppliers.
-[^2]: Technically, this system is not immune to insider trading.
+[^3]: Technically, this system is not immune to insider trading.
 A member of governance can trade before voting.
 Also since COMP can be borrowed on Compound, one can stake a lot of ETH, borrow COMP, place a large vote, then repay all of the COMP.
-[^3]: At the time of writing Ethereum has been producing ~13 second blocks, so all annualized rates in Compound should be multiplied by approximately 15/13.
+[^4]: At the time of writing Ethereum has been producing ~13 second blocks, so all annualized rates in Compound should be multiplied by approximately 15/13.
 Although [this number is hardcoded into the smart contract](https://etherscan.io/address/0xbae04cbf96391086dc643e842b517734e214d698#code), the rate model may be updated in the future via governance.